hacs/integration/docs/developer/integration.md

 - There is only one integration (one directory under `ROOT_OF_THE_REPO/custom_components/`) pr. repository (if you have more, only the first one will be managed.)
 - The integration (all the python files for it) are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`
-- There is only one integration (one directory under `ROOT_OF_THE_REPO/custom_components/`) per repository (if you have more, only the first one will be managed.)
-- The integration and all the python files for it are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`

 #### OK example: